JasonV33/3D-Printing-Farm-Automation-MVP/README.md

 ---

 ### Disclaimer:
-The AI model is only trained with a limited dataset to provide a proof of concept.
+The AI model in this repository is only trained with a limited dataset to provide a proof of concept.
 Deploying the model to other test datasets and other images could provide inaccurate results.

 ---